Rohankarmakar/Sudoku_Solver/README.md

 ## Requirements
 ### 1. Python must be installed in your machine
 ### 2. Selenium
+            pip install selenium
-            To install selenium run : pip install selenium Selenium is used by the scraper to scrape the sudoku puzzle
+To install selenium run the above command in your terminal or cmd

+Selenium is used by the scraper to scrape the sudoku puzzle
 ### 3. Chrome browser
 You can tweak the code to use `Firefox webbrowser`

+# Usage :
+            python3 sudoku.py (for linux/mac)
+            python sudoku.py (for windows) go to the project folder and run the above command in your terminal.
+ENJOY ;)